-This National Historic Landmark, an isolated heiau (an ancient place of worship), is so impressive in size it may give you what locals call "chicken skin" (goose bumps)—especially after you learn its history.
-The heiau's foundations date to about AD 480, but the high priest Paao from Tahiti expanded it several centuries later to offer sacrifices to please his gods.
-You can still see the lava slab where hundreds of people were sacrificed, which gives this place a truly haunted feel.
+This National Historic Landmark, an isolated heiau (an ancient temple), is so impressive in size and atmosphere it may give you what locals call "chicken skin" (goose bumps)—especially after you learn its history.
+The heiau's foundations date to about AD 480, but the high priest Paao from Tahiti expanded it several centuries later and it continued to be used by Hawaiian religious leaders.
+You can still see the lava slab where hundreds of people were sacrificed, giving this place a truly haunted feel.
+Nearby is Kamehameha Akahi Aina Hanau, the birthplace of Kamehameha the Great.
 The road is unpaved, and even with four-wheel-drive you could easily get stuck in the mud.
 Then it is a half-mile hike to the site.

-Visitors to this small but informative center will learn about the Papahanaumokuakea Marine National Monument, which encompasses about 140,000 square mi in the waters northwest of the main Hawaiian Islands, and is a UNESCO World Heritage site.
-Wall maps depict the northwestern Hawaiian Islands' extensive coral reefs and the more than 7,000 marine species that live there, one in four of which are found only in the Hawaiian archipelago.
-This center is run by devoted volunteers who are knowledgeable and give daily tours of the exhibits.
-Interactive programs and short films describe marine life and reef conditions.
-It's worth a stop just to get an up-close look at the center's huge stuffed albatross, with wings outstretched.
+Visitors to this small but informative center will learn about the Papahanaumokuakea Marine National Monument, which encompasses about 140,000 square miles in the waters northwest of the main Hawaiian Islands, and is a UNESCO World Heritage site.
+Giant graphics, murals, and maps depict the monument's extensive coral reefs and the more than 7,000 marine species that live there, one in four of which are found only in the Hawaiian archipelago.
+Knowledgeable staff or volunteers give daily tours of the exhibits.
+Interactive programs and short films describe marine life and environmental conditions.
+(It's worth a stop just to get an up-close look at the center's huge stuffed albatross, with wings outstretched.) www.papahanaumokuakea.gov/education/center.html.
 COST: Free.
-OPEN: Tues.-Sat.
-9-4.
+OPEN: Tues.--Sat.
+9--4.

 A thatch hut, erected on this site by missionaries in 1820, served as the first Christian church on the Islands.
 A more permanent structure was built in 1836 with black stone from an abandoned heiau.
 The stone was mortared with white coral and topped by an impressive steeple.
 Inside, behind a panel of gleaming koa wood, is a model of the brig Thaddeus.mokuaikaua.org.